 Several problems came up during the research, particularly with regard to the documentation and origin of the objects.

-1. The scope of the halachic literature
+2.1 The Scope of the Halachic Literature

 The halachic discussions of candle-lighting are very complex.
 Without relating to the halacha, it is impossible to discuss Jewish ritual objects.
 However, in the context of this work, it was impossible to summarize or even access all of the halachic writings, particularly the early ones.
 Moreover, halachic writing in general is characterized by a disregard for historicity or geography—even contemporary scholars summarizing early works rarely organize them by period or locale.
 Although I made every attempt to find the most salient texts, it is possible that something was omitted.
-The discussion of the purpose of Sabbath lighting is particularly complex-- according to the rabbis, halachic distinctions are made between three possible reasons for lighting: "Shalom Bayit—Domestic Harmony," "Oneg Shabbat—the Joy of the Sabbath," and "Honoring the Sabbath.”
+The discussion of the purpose of Sabbath lighting is particularly complex-- according to the rabbis, halachic distinctions are made between three possible reasons for lighting: “Shalom Bayit—Domestic Harmony,” “Oneg Shabbat—the Joy of the Sabbath,” and “Honoring the Sabbath.”
 These distinctions influence how rabbinic scholars view candle-lighting and its importance, but the implications of their varying interpretations did not impact the design of the vessels for candle-lighting, and therefore were not discussed in depth.
-What did emerge from the research was that while candle-lighting had a very important functional role until the 19th century, the technological changes of that century transformed the functional role of candle-lighting into a more symbolic one, and that of the three "meanings," “Honoring the Sabbath” may be the predominant reason for the continuance of candle-lighting today.
+What did emerge from the research was that while candle-lighting had a very important functional role until the 19th century, the technological changes of that century transformed the functional role of candle-lighting into a more symbolic one, and that of the three “meanings,” “Honoring the Sabbath” may be the predominant reason for the continuance of candle-lighting today.

-2. The Availability of Materials
+2.2 The Availability of Materials

 A central problem of the research is the relative rarity of items—very few Jewish lamps have survived from the Middle Ages.
 There are two reasons for this.
 The first is that the multiple persecutions and expulsions of the Jews of Ashkenaz from the Middle Ages until the modern period resulted in the loss and destruction of much material.
-A first-person account comes from Rabbi Nathan Neta Hannover, witness to the Chmielnicki massacres of 1648 -1649, who wrote of his own family's escape from the town of Zaslaw on the Sabbath preceding the Ninth of Av;
+A first-person account comes from Rabbi Nathan Neta Hannover, witness to the Chmielnicki massacres of 1648 -1649, who wrote of his own family’s escape from the town of Zaslaw on the Sabbath preceding the Ninth of Av:

-"Immediately there was such confusion and panic among our brethren of the house of Israel that it is indescribable.
-Everyone threw from his cart silver and gold, vessels, books, pillows and bed covers in order to be able to escape more quickly, to save the lives of his family."
+Immediately there was such confusion and panic among our brethren of the house of Israel that it is indescribable.
+Everyone threw from his cart silver and gold, vessels, books, pillows and bed covers in order to be able to escape more quickly, to save the lives of his family.

 The second reason for the dearth of earlier lighting implements is that metal objects were often re-smelted and recast, (particularly brass, which was used in weaponry, such as cannons), which led to the confiscation of many brass objects, particularly in times of war.
 As a result, there are only two purportedly Jewish lamps extant from the Middle Ages—one in the Jewish Museum in New York City, and the second in a private collection in Switzerland.
-Even so, in the case of these two lamps it is very difficult to prove their "Jewishness."
+Even so, in the case of these two lamps it is very difficult to prove their “Jewishness.”
 Loss of Jewish material culture occurred at later dates as well.
 For instance, a rare and beautiful lamp dating from the 18th century, formerly located in the synagogue of Offenbach, Germany, was destroyed or lost during Kristallnacht in 1938.
 The body of the lamp can only be studied based on photographs that date from 1915.
-The other parts of the lamp that did survive were its oil spouts, bowl and chain, today in the Jewish Museum in New York City.
+The other parts of the lamp that did survive were its oil spouts, bowl, and chain, today in the Jewish Museum in New York City.
 There is no question that other similar lamps were lost or destroyed over the generations.

-Insufficient documentation.
+2.3 Insufficient documentation